salute-to-business-public/dialog-bots-docs/usage.md

 if __name__ == '__main__':
     bot = DialogBot.get_secure_bot(
-        'grpc-test.transmit.im:9443',  # bot endpoint (specify different endpoint if you want to connect to your on-premise environment) grpc.ssl_channel_credentials(), # SSL credentials (empty by default!)
+        'hackathon-mob.transmit.im',  # bot endpoint (specify different endpoint if you want to connect to your on-premise environment) grpc.ssl_channel_credentials(), # SSL credentials (empty by default!)
-        'cbb4994cabfa8d2a5bce0b5f7a44c23da943f767',  # bot token
-        verbose=False # optional parameter, when it's True bot prints info about the called methods, False by default )
+        'PUT YOUR BOT TOKEN HERE',  # bot token verbose=False # optional parameter, when it's True bot prints info about the called methods, False by default )